OpenMendel/QuasiCopula.jl/docs/src/man/CS_Examples.md

 using CSV, DataFrames, GLMCopula, LinearAlgebra, GLM, RCall, RData, RDatasets
 ```

-## Example 1: Poisson AR(1)
+## Example 1: Poisson CS

-We first demonstrate how to fit the model with Poisson base and AR(1) covariance on the "epilepsy" dataset from the "gcmr" package in R.
+We first demonstrate how to fit the model with Poisson base and CS covariance on the "epilepsy" dataset from the "gcmr" package in R.

 ```julia